-- (i) The Range Officer concerned will have the freedom to attend the EDC, General Body and Executive Committee meetings to participate in the discussions and to render advice. - ii) Range Officer shall ensure that the meeting is conducted according to prescribed norms.
+- i.
+The Range Officer concerned will have the freedom to attend the EDC, General Body and Executive Committee meetings to participate in the discussions and to render advice. - ii) Range Officer shall ensure that the meetings are conducted according to prescribed norms.